gauravjagpal/plan-et-continentally/README.md

 # Agile

-This project was designed using Agile methodology, utilising the Project Board and Issues sections in GitHub
+This project was designed using Agile methodology, utilising the Project Board and Issues sections in GitHub.
+Through each iteration of feedback received, new story points were added and worked on.

 - [Project Board](https://github.com/users/gauravjagpal/projects/3)